 Political Science 141.
 Urban Government.
 Three credits.
 Analysis of urban government in the United States; special attention to governmental structure, powers, and political patterns; problems unique to urban government; emphasis on Wisconsin.
-Prerequisite: Political Science 15 or consent of instructor.
+Prerequisite: A minimum of three credits in Political Science 14 and/or 15, or consent of instructor.

 Political Science 142.
 Local Rural Government.
 Three credits.
 Critical examination of rural governmental structure and problems; powers and limitations; functions of counties, villages, towns, and special purpose districts; emphasis on Wisconsin.
-Prerequisite: Political Science 15 or consent of instructor.
+Prerequisite: A minimum of three credits in Political Science 14 and/or 15, or consent of instructor.

 Political Science 143.
 Government and Politics of Metropolitan Areas.
 Three credits.
 Special attention to the political and governmental problems resulting from the development of the metropolis; analysis of recent trends in the development of metropolitan governmental units.
-Prerequisite: Political Science 15 or consent of instructor.
+Prerequisite: A minimum of three credits in Political Science 14 and/or 15, or consent of instructor.

 Political Science 144.
 Intergovernmental Relations.
 Three credits.
-Detailed consideration of the problems resulting from overlapping governmental units; analysis of past and current devices of intergovernmental cooperation and sources and areas of conflict; politicalgovernmental implications of intergovernmental relations; consideration of new proposals for meeting problems of intergovernmental relations.
-Prerequisite: Political Science 15 or consent of instructor.
+Detailed consideration of the problems resulting from overlapping governmental units; analysis of past and current devices of intergovernmental cooperation and sources and areas of conflict; political-governmental implications of intergovernmental relations; consideration of new proposals for meeting problems of intergovernmental relations.
+Prerequisite: A minimum of three credits in Political Science 14 and/or 15, or consent of instructor.